 August 28, 2018

-It’s 11:30AM on a picturesque morning in July, and I find myself staring at Drake.
+It’s 11:30AM on a picturesque morning in July, on the set of Bajillionaires, and I find myself staring at Drake.

 Wait.
 Let’s back track a bit.

 Now, it goes without saying that there is a lot of content available to watch, and lots of ways to consume it.
 However, quantity doesn’t always equal quality.
 Some of the content kind of sucks, for real.
 J, for example, bless her six year old heart, will start down the YouTube rabbit hole of toy unboxing videos, yet somehow end up watching inappropriately profane Barbie and Ken videos.
 As a parent, you have no choice but to monitor your childrens’ screens more carefully.
 And, because I like to go the extra mile for y’all sometimes, I decided do some first-hand monitoring.
 I went behind the scenes to check out some content being made that I hope will be top notch quality for our children.

 I’m sitting in the lobby of DHX Studios, a production company in Toronto, awaiting to meet Joanna, DHX’s communication manager.
 The popular Degrassi TV franchise is filmed here.
 Pictures of its well-known alumni are displayed prominently throughout the building, including those of a certain Aubrey Graham in his pre-Drake days, which immediately catch my eye.
 DHX is clearly very proud of the success of Degrassi, and I’m sure that they are hoping to repeat that success with its newest series aimed for kids, Bajillionaires.